 Five stages of CTI maturity

-Table 1 lists the five stages of maturity for each of the eight capabilities making up the C2M2.
+Table 1 lists the five stages of maturity for each of the eight capabilities making up the CTI - CMM.
 Each stage builds on the previous one.
 With this approach, you gain the big picture (e.g., going from threat ignorance to full awareness) and learn how to move incrementally from one stage to the next (e.g., shifting from non-existent to basic awareness by tracking publicly discussed threats).

 Yes, we’ve just presented a ton of information.
 We realize that mapping eight capabilities across three practice pillars and five maturity stages sounds like a lot of moving points.
 However, as discussed in our next blog, turning this information into something actionable is surprisingly straightforward.